Little leaf of brinjal

 Plant of brinjal showing normal leaves (out of focus) and little leaves (in the center).
 Photograph provided by Mr. Pradeep Singh

-Stunting of plant, reduction in leaf size and rosette appearance are the most prominent symptoms of little leaf disease of brinjal or eggplant.
-This is because, infection induces the dormant axillary buds and reduces the growth of internodes.
-In severe infection floral part become leafy and (Phyllody).
+Stunting of the plant, reduction in leaf size, and rosette appearance are the most prominent symptoms of little leaf disease of brinjal or eggplant.
+This is because infection induces the dormant axillary buds and reduces the growth of internodes.
+In severe infection, the floral part becomes leafy (Phyllody).

 Disease cycle and transmission

-Little leaf is caused by phytoplasma (earlier known as Mycoplasma Like Organisms , MLO).
-Causal organism of little leaf also infects the other solanaceous plants like chili, tomato and datura.
+Little leaf is caused by phytoplasma (earlier known as Mycoplasma Like Organisms, MLO).
+The causal organism of the little leaf also infects the other solanaceous plants like chili, tomato, and datura.
 When brinjal is grown nearby, the phytoplasma is transmitted to the brinjal through the vector Hishimonus phycitis.

 Control measures